Avrsxvr/Avrsxvr/README.md

 ## About Me

 I build things at the intersection of AI and spatial computing.
-On the AI side I work with LLMs, vector databases, and agentic pipelines.
+On the AI side I work with Computer Vision, agentic AI, and LLMs(exploring).
 On the XR side I build AR/VR applications using Unity, ARFoundation, and WebAR tools.
 Both areas interest me and I'm actively working on projects that bring them together.

 Currently a pre-final year B.Tech student at **IIITDM Chennai** with a CGPA of 8.47.